jorinvo/me/content/post/services-that-make-my-day-better.md

 date: 2017-09-25T00:17:41+02:00
 ---

-While as a developer I wish I could control all software myself, I like to share a few services that greatly simplify my life and on which I gladly rely on.
+While I wish I could write all software myself, I like to share a few services that greatly simplify my life and on which I gladly rely on.

 <!--more-->